gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classPolarSplineFEMPoissonLikeSolver.md

 * [**GridR**](structGridR.md) The poloidal grid type.
 * [**PolarBSplinesRTheta**](structPolarBSplinesRTheta.md) The type of the 2D polar B-splines (on the coordinate system \((r,\theta)\) including B-splines which traverse the O point).
 * `SplineRThetaEvaluatorNullBound` The type of the 2D (cross-product) spline evaluator.
+* `Mapping` The type of the mapping from the logical domain to the physical domain where the equation is defined.
 * `IdxRangeFull` The full index range of \(\phi\) including any batch dimensions.